ibuetler/p3s-log-aggregation/Tutorial.md

 Open your browser and navigate to Google Maps.Next, Click on the 3 dashes in the upper left corner (Menu).
 Select "your places" from the list.
 Under the point "your places" select "Maps".
 Click on the point "Create Map" at the very bottom.
 Then use the import point to upload your KML file.

+### Result Task 3
+* You should have a `normalized.kml` out of `normalized.log`

+## Conclusion - Task1, Task2, Task3
+After following this tutorial, you should have a python program that is

+* Task 1: normalizing the `access.log` and `forensic.log` into a new `normalized.log`
+* Task 2: enriching the `normalized.log` with DNS and GeoIP information into the `enrichment.log`
+* Task 3: visualizing the `enrichment.kml` on Google Maps.

-## Advanced Task
+## Optional Task 4: Google Maps Optimization
 This task is optional and suitable for advanced users.
 The goal is to create the KML file with more informative data than in the previous task.
 Each item in the KML file should contain the following information:

 ```
 IP (Acces attempts)